aregsar/alwaysdeployed/index.md

 See how __Always Deployed__ can help you and your team provide more sustainable customer value faster [here](https://alwaysdeployed.com/tools).

-Below are the three priciples of the Always Deployed manifesto:
+Below are the three principles of the Always Deployed manifesto:

 ## Application code should be deployed to production from day one